JerBouma/FinanceDatabase/financedatabase/README.md

 all_currencies = fd.select_currencies()
 ```

-This returns 2.590 different currencies.
+This returns approximately 2.500 different currencies.
 Find a more elaborate explanation with `help(fd.select_currencies)`:

 ```text
 Help on function select_currencies in module financedatabase.json_picker: